superjose/typestacean-learn-rust-wasm-from-typescript/README.md

-# typestacean-learn-rust-wasm-from-typescript
+# The TypeStacean -  How to learn Rust WASM as a TypeScript developer using examples
+It doesn't need to be that hard.

 <img src="./src/assets/typescript-to-rust-wasm.png" style="margin:0 auto;max-width:100%;"  >

-Typestaceans - Rust's Web Assembly Concepts for TypeScript Developers (It doesn't need to be that hard)

 How you can get to speed with WASM as fast as possible as a TypeScript Developer by showcasing comparable examples between React and Yew.

+Rust's Web Assembly Concepts for TypeScript Developers

-This contains a dual runnable project which allows you to see React and Yew code side by side.
+This contains a dual-runnable project which allows you to see React and Yew code side by side.

 # How to use
 This project is fully bootable and can be accessed by running: